 - FAIR WORKING HOURS

 Working hours for all workers shall comply with national/local laws and industry benchmark standards.
 Working hours, excluding overtime, shall be defined by contract, and shall not exceed 48 hours per week.
 All overtime shall be voluntary and agreed to in advance where possible.
-Overtime must not exceed 60 hours and must be in line with local labour law.
+Overtime hours be in line with local labour law.